It is important to maintain an accurate ICAEW firm record. Use this guide to find out what to consider when changing the structure of your firm.

 If the voting rights or shares in an accountancy practice (regulated or unregulated) are held by a corporate body, you need to carefully assess whether it still meets the ICAEW member firm definition set out in the Principal Bye-laws.

-You must consider the member firm definition which determines if you are supervised by ICAEW for money laundering separately from the definition of which firms can use the description ‘chartered accountants'.
+You must consider the member firm definition which determines if you are supervised by ICAEW for money laundering (please see the flowchart in PDF version at the end of this webpage) separately from the definition of which firms can use the description ‘Chartered Accountants’ (please see the flowchart in PDF version at the end of this webpage).
+Please note these are different.

 An ICAEW member firm is: